 Last Updated on by

-When it comes to outdoor winter activities, the one area you absolutely do not want to cut costs is apparel and footwear.
-The clothes and boots you choose to wear should be purchased based on their usability and warmth, first and foremost.
+When it comes to outdoor winter activities, like polar expeditions, the one area you absolutely do not want to cut costs is apparel and footwear to keep you warm and dry during the extreme cold.
+The clothes and boots you choose to wear and bring in your camping equipment should be purchased based on their usability and warmth, first and foremost.

-Heading outside in bitter cold temperatures without the proper gear will at best be uncomfortable and far from enjoyable.
+Heading outside in bitter winter conditions without the proper gear will at best be uncomfortable and far from enjoyable.
 But at worst it can mean hypothermia, frostbite, and other serious injuries.

-Keeping your core warm will keep blood flowing properly to your hands and feet, thereby helping your body temperature stay in a safe range.
-This is why one of the most important apparel investments is a high-quality jacket that is rated to handle whatever temperatures you’ll be exposed to.
+Keeping your core warm will keep blood flowing properly to your hands and feet, thereby helping your body temperature stay warm in a safe range.
+This is why one of the most important apparel investments is a high-quality jacket that is rated to handle whatever winter conditions you’ll be exposed to.

-Two big names in high-end jackets are Canada Goose and The North Face.
+Two big names with one of the higher quality jackets are Canada Goose and The North Face.

 Both brands’ winter jacket selections are impressive, similarly priced (on the high end), and popular for casual as well as sport wear.
-However, there are a couple differences between these two apparel companies that could lead you to prefer one over the other.
+However, there are a couple differences between these two apparel companies that could lead you to prefer one over the other to stay warm.

 You could say that the Canada Goose brand is to Canada as The North Face is to the US.
 That being said, there are Canada Goose retailers throughout the US, particularly in the North.
 In particular, Amazon now has a robust selection here of Canada Goose jackets.